Wavesonics/SecureCamera/README.md

-# Secure Camera
+# Snap Safe

 *The camera that minds its own business.*

-Secure Camera is an Android camera app that keeps every pixel—and every byte of data—exactly where it belongs: on **your** device.
+Snap Safe is an Android camera app that keeps every pixel—and every byte of data—exactly where it belongs: on **your** device.

 ---

-## Why Secure Camera?
+## Why Snap Safe?

 | We do…                                                          | We never do…                         |
 |-----------------------------------------------------------------|--------------------------------------|